Important

 Golden Trim provides the following flooring FAQ and answers for your information.
 All manufacturer’s instructions precede any information in this section.

-For a glue down installation, the boards are installed using a full spread moisture cured adhesive.
+For a glue down installation, the boards are installed using a full spread, moisture cured adhesive.
 You can install the flooring on a wood or concrete subfloor.

 Installation Related